gatsbyjs/api.gatsbyjs.org/README.md

 Before the functions can be deployed, you need to save a keys file to your local machine that the `serverless.yml` references.

-Verify that you have downloaded the keys file from where it's stored (in 1Password for Gatsby employees) and referenced in the `serverless.yml`:
+Verify that you have downloaded the keys file from where it's stored (found in 1Password for Gatsby employees in the Growth vault) and referenced in the `serverless.yml`:

 ```yaml
 provider: